kentquirk/little-free-library/README.md

-# qrserver
+# Little Free Library
-Provides a simple QR code generator API -- a GET request to a URL gets you a QR code .PNG file.
+Provides the support for the Digital Little Free Library project, which is a frontend for Project Gutenberg.

+More to come as I develop this.

 ## Design Notes